 Below is a list of the special permissions a Group Owner has:

 If your Group has access to create their own Personal demos, Group Owners can see and Manage (edit/copy, etc...) the Personal demos of the Users within their Group and Subgroups.
 This allows them to use a Users demo and open up access to the Group for all to use.

 Group Owners can manage their own Group and Subgroups, including assigning Demos (that they have access to in their own Group) and assigning users as Group Owners

 Group Owners can edit those Users within their Groups and Subgroups, making it easy to update profile information or send out Forgot Password emails when needed!

 With your Groups set, you can easily filter your Demolytics to view data for only the Groups you want.
 Within the Sales Demolytics, simply click the Dropdown to select the Groups you want to include.

 You can also use the Include Subgroups option to easily include the data for all Subgroups for any Group you have selected.
 Once selected, simply click Apply to filter your view to just those Groups.

-Creating your Group Hierarchy allows you to easily manage your Users and create reports that will help you understand how effecting your different teams are with Consensus.
+Creating your Group Hierarchy allows you to easily manage your Users and create reports that will help you understand how effective your different teams are using Consensus.